 In 1993, Edo joined the local cable company, CAI Harderwijk.
 As a member of the technical staff, he was involved in the upgrade of the coaxial network, including implementation of remote switching of multi-tap devices and digitalisation of the network to make digital television available.

 Strategically, CAI Harderwijk developed a network philosophy based on openness and optimal competition between multiple service providers.
-This focus on the role of network partner led to a ground-breaking collaboration between CAI Harderwijk and Bouwfonds CIF in the rollout of FTTH in Harderwijk.
-Since 2015, the incumbent DSL operator also offers its services via the Harderwijk glass-fibre network, making all services available via the open-network model.
-In 2015, Edo Kweldam received the European Broadband Award from the European Commissioner for CAI Harderwijk’s open network.
+This focus on the role of network partner led to the rollout of FTTH in the municipality of Harderwijk to all homes, including all rural areas.
+The incumbent DSL operator has also offered its services via the Harderwijk glass-fibre network since 2015, making all services available via the open-network model.
+The same year, Edo Kweldam received the European Broadband Award from the European Commissioner for CAIHarderwijk's open network.

-Meanwhile, Edo Kweldam keeps track of international developments within Cable Europe.
-At a national level, he is active in Dutch Cable and in the Fibre-to-the-Home platform.
-Kweldam frequently gives national and international lectures on developments in CAI Harderwijk and his vision of what lies ahead in the industry.
+Meanwhile, Edo Kweldam keeps track of international developments within Cable Europe (now GigaEurope).
+At national level, is a board member at the Dutch branch organisation of the broadband industry.
+Kweldam is frequently invited to give national and international lectures on developments in CAI Harderwijk and offer his vision of what lies ahead in the industry.

 © SCTE.
 All rights reserved.